edubart/nelua-lang/docs/pages/libraries.md

 ```

 Creates a hash map using a custom allocator instance.
-This is only to be used when not using the default allocator.
+Useful only when using instanced allocators.

 ### hashmapT:destroy